SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 Example: A car enters the parking at row 1.

-The driver wants to pakr at cell 2, 2 so the car moves trough **exactly four** cells to reach its parking spot.
+The driver wants to park at cell 2, 2 so the car moves through **exactly four** cells to reach its parking spot.

 [image assetsSrc="Java-Advanced-Multidimensional-Arrays-7.png" /]